Skip to content

 Colorado’s Artificial Intelligence Act, enacted in May 2024, is the most comprehensive state-level AI regulation in the United States.
 Its core obligation: developers and deployers of high-risk AI systems must implement risk management programs and conduct impact assessments to prevent algorithmic discrimination in consequential decisions.

-• Consequential decision.
-A decision that has a material effect on access to or the cost of housing, employment, credit, education, healthcare, insurance, or a legal service or process.
+High-risk AI system: Any AI system making or substantially influencing consequential decisions about a Colorado consumer.
+Consequential decision: A decision that has a material effect on access to or the cost of housing, employment, credit, education, healthcare, insurance, or a legal service or process.

 Developer obligations include: providing deployers with documentation on known or foreseeable risks of algorithmic discrimination, training data used, and evaluation metrics.
 Deployer obligations include: implementing a risk management program, conducting impact assessments before deployment and annually thereafter, providing notice to consumers when a consequential decision is made, and providing a mechanism for consumers to appeal and correct information.
-The Colorado Attorney General has enforcement authority.

 Illinois: AI in Employment Decisions (Effective January 1, 2026)